OlgaSushkova/Wave-Train-Analysis/README.md

 If in the previous program you calculated AUC values for the <b>Bandwidth AUC diagram</b>, you need to choose the "Bandwidth" value.<br>
 <IMG SRC="https://sun9-26.userapi.com/impg/W7AFvZcJVW2McQAhIFbej5e0L5wqeev0lQ7HvQ/Kh4LbXGReZQ.jpg?size=1680x892&quality=96&sign=a14752d4cbc821830d9f6a063e759da8&type=album" alt="EMG" title="EMG" BORDER="1" WIDTH=530 align=center>

-If in the previous program you calculated AUC values for the <b>Phase AUC diagram</b>, you need to choose the "Phase" value.

-If in the previous program you calculated AUC values for the <b>Time AUC diagram</b>, you need to choose the "Time" value.

-If in the previous program you calculated AUC values for the <b>Psi0 AUC diagram</b>, you need to choose the "Psi0" value.

 That's all